The Five Feelings of Romantic Love--Scientific Findings

-Five Separate Biological Systems Create Love
+Five Separate Biological Systems Blend to Create Romantic Love

 Every wonder why feelings of love can seem so complex, even contradictory, and sometimes impossible to explain?
 Scientists have recently discovered why this happens.

-Our feelings of love arise from five separate biological systems.
+Our feelings of romantic love arise from five separate biological systems.
 These five systems work together, blending emotions, to create all the different ways we feel about our partners.
-Because of this complex and variable process, you will respond to a different partner in a different manner..
+Because of this complex and variable process, you will generally respond to a different partner in a different manner..

-There's No Commonly Used Definition of Love
+Why There's No Commonly Used Definition of Love

 Your partner might, in fact, experience one or the other of the five feelings of love with more intensity compared to what you are experiencing.
 But you might be experiencing another one of the five feelings more intensely when compared to his or her feelings.
 That is why you need to be able to talk about your the five love feelings with your partner if you want to understand what’s going on in your relationship.
 Otherwise you end up talking past each other, and just nodding, without really understanding what your partner is experiencing.